 Bonfires and air quality

-While controlled garden bonfires are allowed, we ask that you're considerate of your neighbours and avoid doing so during the current pandemic.
+While controlled garden bonfires are allowed, we ask that you're considerate of your neighbours.

 Garden bonfires can cause a statutory nuisance (under the Environmental Protection Act 1990), and are often a significant source of air pollution.

 They can worsen health conditions such as asthma and chronic obstructive pulmonary disease.
-Coronavirus affects the lungs and your fire or bonfire may be particularly dangerous, making symptoms worse.
+Smoke can affect anyone with a lung condition and your fire or bonfire may worsen any symptoms.